K-Amir/virtualtravel/README.md

 [Required Auth](#The-following-endpoints-all-require-this-headers)

-_Note: If empresa does not work, use api/v0/incidences instead._
+_Note: Do not created 2 incidences for the same bus, or the system will fail :( ._

 #### Sample body
 ```